SeanPackham/seanpackham.github.io/_projects/flow.md

 ## Phase 3: ...

-There will be many more phases, things I'd like to explore: artithmetic and set-like operations, knowlege comparison and exchange, inheritence, ancestral guided evolution and much more.
+There will be many more phases, things I'd like to explore: artithmetic and set-like operations, knowlege comparison and exchange, inheritence and evolution, and much more.

 [includes/flow]: https://github.com/seanpackham/seanpackham.github.io/blob/master/_includes/flow.html